jouni-kantola/learning-wpo/README.md

 11. Compare with [What forces layout / reflow](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) and [CSS Triggers](https://csstriggers.com/) to find better solution.

+12. For animations or modifying DOM nodes, use tool `Show paint flashing rectangles` to verify only expected elements are painted.

 ## Pixel-to-Screen pipeline

 The work required for visual changes.
 The less work, the cheaper the process.
 When optimizing it's preferable to do as few steps as possible in the Pixel-to-Screen pipeline.